-Posted by PKSD Law Firm on Dec 30, 2020 in Personal Injury News
+Posted by PKSD Law Firm on December 30, 2020 in Personal Injury

 Whether a preexisting condition will hurt your personal injury claim or not largely depends on how it is handled.
 Should you try to keep your prior injuries under wrap?
 Should you simply downplay them?
 Should you even tell your attorney about them?

 These are all valid questions that PKSD answers, as well as common mistakes that accident victims make that can badly damage the value of an injury claim.